UK Corporate Governance Code

 Board composition and independence

 The DFS board of directors (the “Board”) is committed to the highest standards of corporate governance.
 The UK Corporate Governance Code recommends that at least half of the Board (excluding the Non-Executive Chairman) should comprise independent non-executive directors, who should be independent in character and judgement and free from relationships or circumstances which are likely to affect, or could appear to affect, their judgement.
-The Board comprises six members, including the Independent Non-Executive Chairman, three Independent Non-Executive Directors and two Executive Directors, fulfilling its independence objectives.
+The Board comprises eight members, including the Independent Non-Executive Chairman, five Independent Non-Executive Directors and two Executive Directors, fulfilling its independence objectives.

 The Audit Committee has responsibility for, among other things, the monitoring of the Company and its subsidiaries’ financial integrity of the financial statements and the involvement of its auditors in that process.
 It focuses in particular on compliance with accounting policies and ensuring that an effective system of internal financial controls is maintained.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.
 The Audit Committee will normally meet at least three times a year at the appropriate times in the reporting and audit cycle.

 The terms of reference of the Audit Committee cover such issues as membership and the frequency of meetings, together with requirements for quorum and notice procedure and the right to attend meetings.

 The responsibilities of the Audit Committee covered in the terms of reference include external audit, internal audit, financial reporting and internal controls and risk management.
 The terms of reference also set out the authority of the committee to carry out its responsibilities.